-Weighted grades are applied to the courses listed below as of the 2009-10 school year according to the following scale:
+Weighted grades are applied to the courses listed below according to the following scale:

 Weighted Semester Grades:

 A = 5.0 B = 4.0 C = 3.0 D = 2.0 F = 0.0

 Weighted courses transferred from accredited high schools will be awarded weighted credit only if Gilbert Christian Schools also weights that course.
 Weighted grades are only granted when the student completes the entire course; otherwise, no weighted grade point value is applied.